 Kimmet has an extensive 35 year EMS/Rescue/fire background.
 He started his EMS, Fire and SAR careers in the Albuquerque area in 1982.
 His experience includes volunteering with Bernalillo County Fire Dept. and Albuquerque Mountain Rescue Council.
 He worked at Albuquerque Ambulance paramedic, field supervisor and left in 1998 as an operations supervisor.
 During this time he also worked part-time as a flight paramedic and for the Town of Bernalillo EMS.
 Kimmet started his fire career in 1998 with Santa Fe County Fire Department as he worked his way up the ranks from paramedic/FF, Lieutenant, and retired in 2012 after 8 years as Assistant Chief of Operations and Training.
 During this time he was the Chair of Santa Fe Community College EMS program’s advisory committee and the director of Santa Fe County Fire Department’s Academy.
 Kimmet also worked part-time as a ski patroller for Santa Fe Ski Area.
 In the past he has been an AHA ACLS, BLS and PALS instructor as well as a PHTLS instructor.
 Currently he is the Director of Silverton’s EMS, Member of San Juan County Mountain Rescue and is on the Board of Directors for Silverton Avalanche School.
 Some of his certified skills include: high/low angle rescue, swift water rescue, confined space and trench rescue and avalanche rescue.
 Hobbies include skiing, climbing, mountain/road biking, backpacking and rafting…. to name a few.

 Ryan's career in EMS started in 2009 when he became and EMT Basic and joined ski patrol at Mammoth Mountain.
 He moved to Silverton in 2013 to take a job as patrol and guide at Silverton Mountain and started volunteering at the Ambulance.
 Inspired by the paramedics he worked with, he decided to take the next step and completed paramedic school in the spring of 2018.
-He used to ski and kayak a lot.
 When he's not working he enjoys spending time with family, skiing and kayaking close to home, and fly fishing with his daughter Ruby.

 Ian Ellis, Paramedic: Ian has called the San Juan mountains home for the past ten years focusing on skiing and climbing objectives around the range.
 Pre hospital patient care in the mountainous environment is Ian’s passion and he has worked extensively with Telluride ski patrol and Silverton Ambulance.
 Ian is currently the search and rescue training coordinator and a full time Paramedic with Silverton Ambulance Association. “ I truly love teaching medicine and search and rescue tactics in austere settings.
 The dynamic environment requires me to be sharp and as focused as possible in order to provide optimal care for my patients”.
 You can find Ian around Ouray climbing choss or pushing his mountain bike up some punishing trail with his dog Ziggy.